dannysu/hakyll-blog/posts/2012-10-04-clojure-stm.markdown

 is equivalent to placing a promise to deliver it back.
 If a promise hasn't been delivered yet, then whoever tries to deref it will block to wait for it to be delivered.
-So in this case, a philosopher will simply block waiting for a fork to be put down before doing anymore transaction retrying to obtain the fork.
+So in this case, a philosopher will simply block waiting for a fork to be put down before doing any more transaction retrying to obtain the fork.
 My solution is on my [github][5].

 The one thing I don't quite like about this is that it feels like locking again.